rspamd/rspamd/contribution.md

 # Contributing to rspamd

-Rspamd is an open-source software distributed under the terms of permissive [BSD license](license.html).
+Rspamd is an open-source software distributed under the terms of permissive [BSD license](license.txt).
 To contribute to rspamd you might want to go to the [github project page](https://github.com/vstakhov/rspamd), study the current issues and suggest sollutions.
-Moreover, rspamd is going to participate in [GSoC 2015](https://www.google-melange.com/gsoc/homepage/google/gsoc2015) and here is [the list of ideas](ideas.html).
+Moreover, rspamd is going to apply for participating in [GSoC 2015](https://www.google-melange.com/gsoc/homepage/google/gsoc2015) programme and here is [the list of ideas](ideas.html).
 Regardless of the Google decision you are free to take some of the ideas and contribute it to the rspamd project.
 In this case, we would advice to join our **irc channel**: #rspamd at [freenode](http://freenode.net) network.

 There are also a set of ideas that are small for the complete GSoC projects but are very useful for rspamd itself.
+Prior to submitting contributions, please read the [contribution policy](https://github.com/vstakhov/rspamd/blob/master/CONTRIBUTIONS.md) document.

 ## Ideas list